Change

 Austria is likely to

-the process of changing their laws, which will possibly be effective at the
+currently in the process of changing their laws, which will possibly be

 Persons who are not